8 Future-Proof B2B Website Upgrades to Increase Pipeline & Revenue

 What this means for your visitors is that as soon as they’ve finished reading a particular piece of content, your website can automatically determine which other assets are most relevant and deliver them on a silver platter.
 This helps keep visitors on your site for longer.
 Case in point: Pragmatic Institute had spent two decades creating thousands of in-depth articles, webinars, podcasts, and tools, but it was too hard for visitors to navigate.
 When their marketing team integrated PathFactory’s proprietary content intelligence, it suddenly became a lot easier for visitors to dive deeper through the site (and subsequently the sales funnel).
 Pragmatic saw 3X website engagement and 2.8X more views per session within 6 months.

 Serve the next best asset in session with personalized content recommendations

-Content intelligence is driving a similarly radical transformation in the realm of B2B.
-It enables websites to respond to its visitors’ evolving informational needs in real-time and deliver personalized content recommendations accordingly.
+Content intelligence, and AI in general, is driving a radical transformation in customer experience, and B2B customer experience is no different.
+Content intelligence enables websites to respond to its visitors’ evolving informational needs in real-time and deliver personalized content recommendations accordingly.